alastairwyse/TypeScriptUtilities/README.md

 #### Defining a base/prefix URL for the service layer...

-A base/prefix URL for the service later can be defined on the ServiceLayerInterface constructor via the 'serviceLayerBaseUrl' parameter.
+A base/prefix URL for the service layer can be defined on the ServiceLayerInterface constructor via the 'serviceLayerBaseUrl' parameter.
 The CallServiceLayer() method accepts a 'urlBuider' parameter which can be either a HttpUrlPathAndQueryBuilder object (which represents a path suffix and optional query parameters which are appended to the base URL), or a HttpUrlBuilder object which contains a full URL and will override the base/prefix URL set on the constructor.

 #### The IHttpClient interface...